Special effects of Starship Troopers: Costumes

 Costume designer Ellen Mirojnick and costume supervisor Nick Scarano oversaw the costumes for Starship Troopers.
 The project was substantial, requiring uniforms for the various military branches including Mobile Infantry and Fleet Pilots, and the varied designs within each branch.
 About 2,300 costumes were made.
 Initially there were only 30 staff and so the work had to be contracted out, mainly to Proper Effects, which produced 1,000 Mobile Infantry uniforms, 1,000 trooper helmets, 1,500 boots and 800 trooper vests which underwent repairs, cleaning, and recycling throughout filming.
 Steve Burg and Jim Lima designed the initial concepts for the outfits which were further refined by Cameron and Martin.
 Verhoeven did not want the armor to be futuristic despite the setting, especially after the power armor was dropped.
 He wanted them to be functional so the designs began with utilitarian features, such as pockets, heavy boots, and protective helmets.
 Design influence was taken Nazi Wehrmacht-inspired uniforms and insignia of field grade officers, while Military Intelligence uniforms were reminiscent of Mussolini's Blackshirts.
 Neumeier said the Nazi uniforms were used, in part, because "the Germans made the best-looking stuff," but Verhoeven also wanted to use that aesthetic in "an artistic way."

 Cameron determined the fabrics would combine woven nylon and polyurethane rubber because it would provide the soldiers a degree of protection.
 The protective MI vest worn across the chest and back caused problems because it had been designed as a lightweight body armor to protect against claws, but it was too heavy and impractical.
 It went through four revisions until the final version, which had the right aesthetic but was very uncomfortable to wear to their weight (22 lbs) and their heat retention in the already-hot filming location.
 The total weight of each outfit, including helmet and vest, was about 45 lbs but satisfied the design requirements of being visually interesting.
+In 2001, the helmets were reused for the gorilla SWAT team in the ending scene of Tim Burton's Planet of the Apes.